deislabs/wasi-experimental-http/crates/wasi-experimental-http-wasmtime/readme.md

 The Wasmtime implementation also enables allowed domains - an optional and configurable list of domains or hosts that guest modules are allowed to send requests to.
-If `None` is passed, guest modules are allowed to access any domain or host.
+If `None` or an empty vector is passed, guest modules are **NOT** allowed to make HTTP requests to any server.
 (Note that the hosts passed MUST have the protocol also specified - i.e. `https://my-domain.com`, or `http://192.168.0.1`, and if making requests to a subdomain, the subdomain MUST be in the allowed list.
 See the the library tests for more examples).